Jasleen Kaur harassment controversy: Reactions

-The Facebook post shared by Kaur on August 23, 2015 immediately went viral on the social media in India with over 100,000 shares.
+The Facebook post shared by Kaur on August 23, 2015, immediately went viral on social media in India with over 100,000 shares.

-Reactions in support of the Kaur, lauding her supposed bravery, and expressive of disgust and contempt for Singh came thick and fast, beginning the same day:
+Reactions in support of Kaur, lauding her supposed bravery, and expressive of disgust and contempt for Singh came thick and fast, beginning the same day.

 The next day, on August 24, the then Delhi Chief Minister Arvind Kejriwal tweeted lauding her supposed bravery asking all the girls of Delhi to speak up against such unacceptable acts.
-The Delhi Commission for Woman (DCW) Chief, Swati Maliwal also came in support of Kaur.
+The then Delhi Commission for Woman (DCW) Chief, Swati Maliwal also expressed support for Kaur.

 The Deputy Commissioner of Police (West) said that she will be given 5000 rupees for her supposed bravery.

-Actress Sonakshi Sinha also came in support of Kaur, however later tweeted apologizing to Singh for the presumption of guilt.
+Actress Sonakshi Sinha also expressed support for Kaur.
+However she later tweeted apologizing to Singh for her presumption of guilt.

-After this incident, Singh has stated he had lost his job short after the incident took place because of the media coverage and couldn't find any other stable source of income.
+Soon after Kaur's viral post, Singh stated he had lost his job because of the media coverage and that he couldn't find any other stable source of income.

 Times Now fined

 The news channel Times Now was fined a sum of Rs.
 50,000 by the News Broadcasting Standards Authority (NBSA), and was asked to apologize on-air.
-Times Now had interviewed the accused in an “aggressive, intimidating, and browbeating style, and the telecast of the interview with tag-lines treating the accused as guilty".
+The fine was levied because, per NBSA, Times Now had interviewed the accused in an “aggressive, intimidating, and browbeating style, and the telecast of the interview with tag-lines treating the accused as guilty".

 Judgment

 On October 24, 2019, four years after the incident, the court passed the judgment.
 All the charges were dismissed, and Singh was held innocent.
 Jasleen Kaur didn't appear in court for the hearings, despite repeated summons.
 Jasleen's family claimed that because of the online abuse she received in India, she had to move to Canada to pursue higher education.
 Jasleen denied receiving any summons; while her lawyer accepted that there were summons, he said that she cannot be forced to appear, adding that her father had been appearing in court.

-After being acquitted Sarvjeet Singh filed a petition seeking criminal enquiry against Jasleen Kaur for false accusations, but Delhi High Court dismissed the petition and held that “loss of reputation is not sufficient” to initiate a criminal enquiry under Section 340 CrPC.
+After being acquitted Sarvjeet Singh filed a petition seeking criminal enquiry against Jasleen Kaur and her parents for false accusations and helping her to flee, but Delhi High Court dismissed the petition and held that “loss of reputation is not sufficient” to initiate a criminal enquiry under Section 340 CrPC.
 However, the court granted Singh the liberty to initiate appropriate legal proceedings for defamation caused by Kaur's FIR.